 We don't make you register for BART open data and our License Agreement is one of the least restrictive in the business.
 So whether you're kicking the tires or taking it to production, just give our customers good information and don't hog community resources:

 - (2) Strings with benefits

-If you sign up for your very own special key you'll still be able to access the API if it turns into a tragedy of the commons.
+If you sign up for your very own key you'll still be able to access the API if the public key above is updated.
 Plus you'll get a backstage pass to check out pre-release functionality that may just break everything you're working on -- or give you a leg up in the marketplace.

-Things will change.
-When they do we'll try to give you plenty of notice through the opt-in email list.
+Things change.
+When they do we'll try to give you plenty of notice through the BART developer email list.

-- Don't use the official BART logo or system map
+- Please don't use the official BART logo or system map

 Only we get to use official BART trademarks and copyrighted works to let customers know they're getting info directly from BART versus one of the tons of other places that use BART open data.
 (If you need a BART system map for your project, check out our editable App Map with a CC-By license).